-- 1. Program/ Diploma/Certificate: PhD in Administration - 2.
-Effective Term/Calendar Year of Proposed Change(s): Fall 2024 - 3.
-Proposed Change(s) and Rationale:
+1. Program/ Diploma/Certificate: PhD in Administration

+2. Effective Term/Calendar Year of Proposed Change(s): Fall 2024 a.
+A description of the proposed modification(s) and rationale, including alignment with academic plans.

+3. Proposed Change(s) and Rationale:

 The description of and rationale for the proposed modification(s) should provide information with respect to each of the following points: